unknown-eps/DS200_plots/README.md

 1. Ensure Python environment with required libraries (pandas, matplotlib)
 2. Run all cells in `make_plots.ipynb`
 3. Plots will be automatically generated and saved in the `plots/` directory

+## Disclamer
+**Github Copilot** was used in writing the plotting code and constructing the README file.

 ## Citations and References
 1. Government of India Open Data Portal.
 (2022).
 Financial Health of Pune Municipal Corporation.
 Retrieved from https://www.data.gov.in/catalog/financial-health-pune